16 Fun Things to Do in Downtown Hopkins, MN (2026 Guide)

 Raspberry Festival

 The Raspberry Festival is a weekend event that marks the middle of Summer for most.
-During the first day, there are vendors selling goods on the street, delicious food, and community sporting events.
+Typically held the third week of July, the festival kicks off with vendors selling goods on the street, delicious food, and community sporting events.

 On Sunday there is the Largest Parade in Minnesota.
 I’ve had the privilege of both being a spectator and in the parade.
 It is one big party.
 Get there early for curbside seating.